-Retatrutide is one of the most talked-about weight-loss drugs that is not fully on the market yet.
+Retatrutide is one of the most talked-about weight-loss drugs that is not on the market yet.
 That matters.
 People hear about it online, see dramatic claims, and assume it is just another version of Ozempic or Mounjaro.
 It is not.
-Retatrutide is a different drug that is still investigational — but it now has real Phase 3 trial results behind it.
+Retatrutide is a different drug that is still investigational — but it now has three successful Phase 3 trials behind it, and the weight loss numbers are the highest seen in any obesity drug trials to date.

 What retatrutide is